 • Account minimum: $0

 The service provides you the ability to trade under your investment strategy.
-Meaning, you can invest actively or stand back and let its automated investing tools takeover as a robo-advisor.
+Meaning, you can invest actively or stand back and let its robo-investing tools takeover as a robo-advisor.
 Therefore, this brokerage account might make an excellent place to hold your investment accounts because you’ll have options for investing money.

 The company wants to serve all customers interested in improving their financial situation alongside participating in their other personal finance products like refinanced student loans, money management, credit cards and more.